jamjarlabs/JamJarWeb/docs/reference/classes/vector.md

 ▸ **RotateDeg**(`center`: [Vector](vector.md), `angle`: number): *[Vector](vector.md)*

-RotateDeg applies a rotation around a point to the vector in degrees.
+RotateDeg applies a rotation around a point to the vector in degrees, result saved to the original Vector and returned.

 **Parameters:**